3542 AR - School Bus Drivers

 Qualifications, Training and Monitoring

-All drivers employed to operate school buses or student activity buses shall possess, and shall retain in their immediate possession while operating the bus, the following documents: (Education Code 39830.1; Vehicle Code 12517)
+Additionally, all drivers employed to operate school buses or student activity buses shall possess, and retain in their immediate possession while operating the bus, a certificate issued by the California Highway Patrol (CHP) which permits the operation of school buses or student activity buses, as applicable.
+(Vehicle Code 12517, 12517.4)

 The Superintendent or designee may use an electronic fingerprinting system, managed by the California Department of Justice, to fingerprint an applicant for an original certificate to drive a school bus or student activity bus.
 (Vehicle Code 12517.3)